P.O. Box 3101

 My name is Chuck Tryon and I welcome you to this site.
 Since 1987, I've had the privilege to deliver project-centric training to hundreds of organizations and tens of thousands of some of the greatest professionals in locations around the world.
 What great fun and how blessed I've been.
 While I've shifted my focus to the healthcare industry, I remain active guiding several initiatives that promise to help reduce the cost of healthcare while also improving patient outcomes.

-A REAL JOB: After almost 30 years working for myself under the Tryon and Associates umbrella, I have taken a full-time position with the University of Oklahoma in Tulsa.
+A REAL JOB: After almost 30 years working independently under the Tryon and Associates umbrella, I have taken a full-time position with the University of Oklahoma in Tulsa.
 I am part of the Medical Informatics Department under Dr. David Kendrick.
-I worked for David earlier helping his launch one of the most successful health information exchanges in the country.
-My current role is as Project Manager for the $15 million AHRQ grant, Healthy Hearts of Oklahoma.
+I worked for David earlier helping him launch one of the most successful health information exchanges in the country.
+My current role is as Project Manager for the $12 million AHRQ grant, Healthy Hearts of Oklahoma.
 This national study examines the use of evidence-based guidelines around Aspirin use (A), blood pressure control (B), cholesterol management using statins (C) and smoking cessation as the keys to improving heart health.

 In 2009, I helped the University of Oklahoma in Tulsa launch a two-year School of Community Medicine (SCM) for 3rd and 4th year medical students.
 After completing their first two years at the OU College of Medicine in Oklahoma City, students would transfer to the SCM for specialized medical education that emphasized working with an underserved population.
 Beginning in Fall, 2015, the SCM welcomed the first class of four year students.
 It was a privilege to manage the Curriculum, Student Services and Simulation Center at OU Tulsa (SCOUT) components of the SCM Expansion project.